oplatek/kaldi-thesis/README.md

    https://github.com/UFAL-DSG/pyfst
  * Repository for evaluation of OnlineLatgenRecogniser with graphs in Ipython notebook: https://github.com/oplatek/pykaldi-eval
- * TODO link to reference documentation for C++ code in Kaldi
+ * TODO link to the reference documentation for C++ code in Kaldi
- * TODO link to reference documentation for Python code in Kaldi
+ * TODO link to the reference documentation for Python code in Kaldi
- * TODO link to reference documentation for Python code in Alex
+ * TODO link to the reference documentation for Python code in Alex